kutycoi123/QuickMath/README.md

 A small app allows students to share and get access to free study notes.
 To run the app locally, please follow these commands:
++ bundle install --without production
 + rails db:migrate
 + rails db:seed
 + rails s
-and then open the browser with url: localhost:3000
++ and then open the browser with url: localhost:3000